-It is most fascinating in the insights it gives into the work of undercover agents practising many layers of deception, with complex loyalties and conflicts.
-These same ambiguities were present in institutions which were looking beyond the war to secure their own interests.
-As the narrative moves between the past and the present, you are kept guessing about who was betrayed and who survived – and the terrible choices they had to make.
+There are undercover agents practising many layers of deception, with complex loyalties and conflicts.
+These same ambiguities are present in institutions which are looking beyond the war to secure their own interests.
+As the narrative moves between past and present, you are kept guessing about who was betrayed and who survived – and the terrible choices they had to make.

 The police-procedural element of the book plays a fairly small part and I was more interested in the story in the past than in the investigation in the present day, but it was fascinating to learn how the events of the past still resonate, not just on the individuals involved but on the political and security networks of the West.